How NIRS is used in brain-computer interfaces

 Figure 2.
 Typical oxyhemoglobin (red) and deoxyhemoglobin (blue) concentrations changes measured in the motor cortex (graphs made in OxySoft).
 The x-axis shows time in seconds and the y-axis shows concentrations changes in micro molar.
 Finger tappin…

 Figure 2.
-Typical oxyhemoglobin (red) and deoxyhemoglobin (blue) concentrations changes measured in the motor cortex (graphs made in OxySoft).
-The x-axis shows time in seconds and the y-axis shows concentrations changes in micro molar.
+Typical oxyhemoglobin (red) and deoxyhemoglobin (blue) concentration changes were measured in the motor cortex (graphs made in OxySoft).
+The x-axis shows time in seconds and the y-axis shows concentration changes in micromolar.
 Finger tapping is performed between the vertical blue lines.
 The top graph shows the hemodynamic changes measured using 4 cm inter-optode distance (channel 1) and the graph below shows the hemoglobin concentrations at the more superficial channel with 1.5 cm inter-optode distance (channel 2).
 The difference between the two channels is plotted in the bottom graph.
 A multiplication factor (MF) is used in the subtraction (MF x channel 1- channel 2).
-In this case the multiplication factor for O2Hb is 1.6.
+In this case, the multiplication factor for O2Hb is 1.6.
 A cyclic average with standard deviation over the three finger tapping periods is plotted as well.

 Figure 3.
 Double channel NIRS setup.
 A reference channel is created by adding a second transmitter with small inter-optode distance.